Congenital Heart Disease: When Are Disability Benefits Available?

 What Is Congenital Heart Disease?

-• coarctation of the aorta (narrowing of a part of the aorta), and
+• Coarctation of the aorta is the narrowing of a part of the aorta, the body's main artery.

-• defects in the heart walls or atrioventricular valves (aendocardial cushion defect).
+• Endocardial cushion defects compose a range of malformations of the heart walls or atrioventricular valves.

 Can I Get Disability for Congenital Heart Disease?